 I am always surprised at how many of my clients don’t take the time to properly and thoroughly complete their Amazon profile.
 By profile, I mean a few things.
 Here’s a shortlist of the items you’ll want to ensure are completed thoroughly:

-- Shipping settings.
 Shipping continues to be one of the more complicated subjects for Amazon sellers to navigate.
 Whether you decide to tackle the complexities of paid shipping or simply offer a free shipping solution, what’s important to note here is that your shipping settings should be well thought out and carefully calculated.
 There’s a voluminous body of research on this subject.
-I would encourage you to be well researched on shipping and how it will impact conversions.
+I would encourage you to be well-researched on shipping and how it will impact conversions.
 There is certainly a psychological element at play here, so be mindful of what your competitors are doing while keeping your margins and costs in mind.

-- Tax settings.
 To ensure you’re in compliance with all federal and state tax laws, you may want to spend some time here.
 Moreover, Amazon has specific tax compliancy rules when you’re located in a state Amazon already has tax jurisdiction in.
 In most cases, Amazon will calculate state taxes for you and apply it to a buyer’s final cost, so more often than not there’s nothing for a seller to do here.
 State tax reports can be easily downloaded and given to your accountant at the end of each fiscal year.
 However, it’s important to understand how tax calculations affect your buyer’s price.
 You will almost certainly be asked about this at one time or another.

-- Your info & policies.
 In this section, you’re able to provide a description of your business, upload a company logo, describe your shipping and privacy policies, explain any applicable tax policies, add to your FAQ section and create custom help pages.
 We always encourage our clients to spend a fair amount of time on these items.
 They lend credibility to your brand and help customers make more informed buying choices.

 3. Outsource the Talent You Lack

 It’s common for new sellers to take an approach that involves doing everything themselves.
 We get it!
 It’s expensive to hire professional photographers, content writers and consultants.
-But keep in mind that Amazon is a dog eat dog world of sellers trying to establish their brand identity and create competitive content.
+But keep in mind that Amazon is a dog-eat-dog world of sellers trying to establish their brand identity and create competitive content.

 Content sells on Amazon, so your ability to design powerful and convincing listings is critical to your success.
 Just as important, is your ability to get your products in front of prospective buyers.
 Think of Amazon as its own search engine.
 Amazon ranks and prioritizes product listings based on thousands of variables, and while there are some easy rules to follow, they don’t guarantee your listing will appear on the first page of results.